 Our students are the core of the MaastrichtMBA programme.
 Students with a broad diversity on nationality, age and even professional background.
 The insights and thoughts of our MBA students describe the true experience of MaastrichtMBA.
 This time we talked with our Belgium student Maranatha Nduaya Ntambwe.
 He works as Principal Consultant at Avertim, an innovation and management consulting group dedicated to build the bridge between strategy and operations.
-Maranatha joined our Executive MBA in February 2020.
+Maranatha joined our On-Campus track in February 2020.

 First, I like to learn because it helps me in my personal life and because it increases my added value from a professional perspective.

 I have had the opportunity to lead several strategic transformation projects, but the achievements that make me most proud are those impacting people’s lives.
 One day, a young colleague I had just coached told me that this had changed her life.
 I was very happy to hear that sentence.